RodneyShag/Parallel_programming/readme.md

 Atomicity - An operation is _atomic_ if it appears as if it occurred instantaneously from the point of view of other threads.

-`synchronized` keyword - used to acheive atomicity.
+the `synchronized` keyword is used to acheive atomicity.

-Example using synchronized blocks on 2 threads:
+Example of deadlock with 2 synchronized threads:

-Example of deadlock:

 ```scala
 class Account(private var amount: Int = 0) {